LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 The correction term and the updated temperature within the iteration for the solution is caluclated as in the implicit general solution (Equations (24) and (25)).

-Within `GeoModBox.jl` the extended temperature field is used  to discretize the equation in space and time to calculate the residuum on the interior centroids, leading to:
+Within `GeoModBox.jl` the extended temperature field is used  to discretize the equation in space and time to calculate the residuum on the centroids, leading to:

 $\begin{equation}\begin{gather*}
 & -b T_{\textrm{ext},iS}^{n+1} -aT_{\textrm{ext},iW}^{n+1}+\left(2a + 2b + c\right)T_{\textrm{ext},iC}^{n+1} -aT_{\textrm{ext},iE}^{n+1} -b T_{\textrm{ext},iN}^{n+1} \\ & -b T_{\textrm{ext},iS}^{n} -aT_{\textrm{ext},iW}^{n}+\left(2a + 2b - c\right)T_{\textrm{ext},iC}^{n} -aT_{\textrm{ext},iE}^{n} -b T_{\textrm{ext},iN}^{n} - \frac{Q}{\rho c_p} = \bm{r}_{ii},
 \end{gather*}\end{equation}$

-where $iC$ is the global, central reference point of the five-point stencil on the extended temperature field for the interior centroids and $ii$ is the equation number.
+where $iC$ is the global, central reference point of the five-point stencil on the extended temperature field for the centroids and $ii$ is the equation number.
 This corresponds to the matrix form of Equation (50).

 ### Boundary Conditions

 As with the implicit method, to maintain symmetry in the coefficient matrices the **coefficients** must be modified for the nodes **adjacent** to the boundaries.
-The equations for the **interior centroids adjacent to the boundary** are then given by:
+The equations for the **centroids adjacent to the boundary** are then given by:

 **Dirichlet Boundary Conditions**